mia-platform/documentation/docs/release_notes/platform_5-8-0_releasenotes.md

     You can now define a **different auth provider for fronted and backend** to authenticate users.

 * **Horizontal Launcher Menu**
-    Launcher menu is now always in the top bar, making it always visible and accessible from any page.
+    Launcher menu is now **always in the top bar**, making it always visible and accessible from any page.
 You will not be required anymore to open the left drawer to switch section and the hamburger menu has been removed.

     ![launcher-menu](img/launcher-menu.png)

 * **Design - Menu**
-    Now you can expand the menu of each section in the Design area.
+    Now you can **expand the menu** of each section in the Design area.

     ![width-menu](img/width-menu.png)

 * **Design - Microservices**
-    Log Parser specification for custom microservices has been updated: `pino`, `bunyan` and `nginx` support has been dropped and migrated to `mia-json` and `mia-ngnix` (previous values have been migrated).
+    **Log Parser specification** for custom microservices has been updated: `pino`, `bunyan` and `nginx` support has been dropped and migrated to `mia-json` and `mia-ngnix` (previous values have been migrated).

 * **Design - CRUD**
     With the **new header and footer**, CRUD section has been aligned with Microservices, Proxies and Cronjobs sections: the `Delete` button is now at the footer of the page.